huangc28/darkpanda-flutter/lib/screens/female/screens/inquiry_list/screens/inquirer_profile/README.md

 - Show loading indicator when is loading for more user images
 - Click on one of the image would open a full screen image viewer, Image gallery - [ok].
-- Display list of user's historical service records in transactint tabs .
+- Display list of user's historical service records in transactint tabs - [ok].
+- Able to load more historical services (pagination).